danielwertheim/Ensure.That/README.md

 ## Release notes
 Available from `v2.0.0`, https://github.com/danielwertheim/ensure.that/blob/master/ReleaseNotes.md

-## Documentation
-The documentation is contained in the [project wiki](https://github.com/danielwertheim/ensure.that/wiki).

 # Get up and running with the source code #
 The main solution is maintained using Visual Studio 2015.